Best WordPress Hosting Company for Non-Techies

 Our three recommendations:

 Flywheel provides a lot of value for $25 per month.
-Since their early days they offered multiple locations around the globe to host a business website.
-They offer a staging environment to test any changes to your website before being made to your live site and have built-in cache to make your website load faster.
+Since their early days, they have offered multiple locations around the globe to host a business website.
+They offer a staging environment to test any changes to your website before being made to your live site and have a built-in cache to make your website load faster.
 It’s ideal for small business owners who aren’t developers and don’t have lots of technical know-how.

-As with the other two hosts they’ll seamlessly transfer your current website to their hosting environment free of charge, and offer any suggestions to improve your website.
+As with the other two hosts, they’ll seamlessly transfer your current website to their hosting environment free of charge and offer any suggestions to improve your website.
 Although, they do have some restrictions on plugins and other elements on WordPress sites.

-This is the best choice if you want a solid foundation, knowledgeable support and a monthly fee that isn’t so high.
+This is the best choice if you want a solid foundation, knowledgeable support, and a monthly fee that isn’t so high.

 They have staging for developers too.
-Your website will run faster on their network and their support team have many, many years experience of the WordPress platform.
+Your website will run faster on their network and their support team have many, many years of experience using the WordPress platform.
 They also acquired StudioPress, a leading theme company and the number one used WordPress framework in the world, so they know what they’re doing.

 Hostini offers something a little different to lots of others out there and it’s reflected in the price.
 Their concierge WordPress hosting brings together fully-managed WordPress hosting with monthly maintenance care plans.